theGholland/gmail-ai-responder/README.md

     Use scope `gmail.readonly` until you enable draft creation.
    * For Outlook/Microsoft 365, register an app in Azure AD and set `AZURE_APP_CLIENT_ID` (device‑code flow is simplest during development).

 5. **Run your app.** The starter assumes a Flask app binding to `127.0.0.1:7860`.
-Visit that URL to load the React UI, fetch a thread, paste a draft, and call the local LLM.
+Visit that URL to load the web UI, fetch a thread, paste a draft, and call the local LLM.

 ### Creating Gmail `credentials.json`